-I love Mother Teresa’s example of being a peace promoter with this quote:
+I love Mother Teresa’s example of being a peace promoter as shown by this quote:

-This idea of focusing on the positive rather than the negative, was first introduced to me using this quote, back in 2009.
+This idea of focusing on the positive rather than the negative was first introduced to me using this quote back in 2009.
 I was preparing to begin promoting my platform as Mrs. Utah United States.
 My original idea was to have an anti-pornography campaign.
-A dear friend, suggested to me (using the iconic Mother Teresa as a glorious example) that I consider promoting decency instead of fighting pornography.
+A dear friend suggested to me (using the iconic Mother Teresa as a glorious example) that I consider promoting decency instead of fighting pornography.
 I liked that positive spin.
-And so I quickly pivoted and my began a year as a spokeswoman for a “Stand For Decency” campaign.
+And so I quickly pivoted and began a year as spokeswoman for a “Stand For Decency” campaign.

 I love that Peace Day has a similar vision of uniting and promoting peace in every nation around the globe.

-Consider engaging a dinner conversation today and tomorrow
+Consider engaging in a dinner conversation today and tomorrow

 (International Peace Day 9-21-17)

-and every day about how we can each seek to be more peaceful souls.
+and every day about how we can each seek to be a more peaceful soul.

-On my recent speaking tour to India, we spent a great deal of time with the Brahma Kumaris, who greet each other with prayer hands and a bow, with the words, “Om Shanti”.
-The greet and say goodbye with these beautiful words which translated mean,
+On my recent speaking tour to India, we spent a great deal of time with the Brahma Kumaris, who greet each other with prayer hands and a bow, and with the words “Om Shanti.”
+They greet and say goodbye with these beautiful words which translated mean,

 “that one moment”

-HIT and she told on herself to our group of mothers that she raced around her home like a mad woman tearing down all of the post it notes in a fit of frustration.
-Sooo… my take away from that glorious story… is that even the most perfect of mamas (I count LaDawn Jacobs as one of the most saintly mothers that I know) have their moments of imperfection (phew).
+HIT and she told our group of mothers that she raced around her home like a madwoman tearing down all of the post-it notes in a fit of frustration.
+Sooo… my takeaway from that glorious story is that even the most perfect of mamas (I count LaDawn Jacobs as one of the most saintly mothers I know) have their moments of imperfection (phew).
 So just keep trying with me and we’ll all get better and better together!